caue-paiva/caue-paiva/README.md

 ### Hello!
 My name is Cauê and I am a computer science student at USP.

 -  🔭 Currently, my main interest is developing Data related projects, such as **ETL (Extract, Transform and Load) Pipelines on the cloud**, **WebScrapping with Python** and **Data Warehouses** for Analytics.
+-  ⚙️ Besides data-related projects, I am also highly interested in **low-level** programming using **C and C++**.
+I have developed several projects in this domain, including embedded systems on an ESP-32 and interactive games using **threads** in these languages.
--  🌱 I am learning how to use various technologies, a few examples are: Python, Pandas, Airflow, AWS, SQL, Postgres, Selenium, Langchain
+-  🌱 I am learning how to use various technologies, a few examples are: Python, Pandas, Airflow, AWS, SQL, Postgres, Selenium, Langchain, C++, C
 -  📫 You can reach me at the email cauepaivalira@outlook.com.

 [![Caue's GitHub stats](https://github-readme-stats.vercel.app/api?username=caue-paiva)](https://github.com/caue-paiva/github-readme-stats)